AI & Agents

 For Small Teams (1-50 hires/year): Focus on Fast.io for organizing documents and Slack for communication.
 A simple setup where an agent files resumes into Fast.io and notifies the team in Slack is often enough to remove most of the busywork.

-For Scaling Companies (50-500 hires/year): Add Paradox or SeekOut to widen your funnel.
-At this stage, the volume of candidates becomes the primary challenge, so tools that screen and schedule automatically offer the most value.
+For Scaling Companies (50-500 hires/year): Add AgentMail and Gog to handle the volume of candidate communication and keep your Google Workspace data in sync.
+At this stage, the volume of candidates becomes the primary challenge, so tools that communicate and schedule automatically offer the most value.

 Frequently Asked Questions